A Day trip from Dubrovnik to Mostar

 After crossing the Stari Most you will arrive in the Bazaar.
 This place is the most pleasant assault on the senses!
 Walking over the smooth, if not slightly perilous, cobbles you will hear quiet chirping of stall owners and browsers.
 There are scarves, rugs and many items of beautiful copperware for sale.
 Coming from the back of one shop is the tinny hammering as a craftsmen makes a beautiful copper pot.
 Browse the authentic souvenirs that are often being made right in front of you.
 There is a smell of sweet baklava and strong Bosnian coffee.
 Make sure you stop in a café to enjoy it.
 But don’t stop for too long, there is so much more to see!

-Learn about the Atrocities of the 1990s at the Museum of war and genocide victims
+Learn about the Atrocities of the 1990s at the Museum of War and Genocide

 This museum clearly explains the recent and traumatic history of this beautiful country.
 There are many unpleasant aspects of the 1992 – 1995 War and it is shocking that it took place so recently.
 However, this museum is so important to educate people and ensure these events never occur again.